devhawala/dwarf/readme.md

 manually with the _Start_ button in the toolbar.
 _optional, default_: `false`

+- `autoclose`
+the boolean value `true` lets the Dwarf UI automatically close when the Mesa processor is stopped and after changes made to the disk (and possibly to the floppy) have been saved.
+_optional, default_: `false`

 - `xdeNoBlinkWorkAround`
 work-around for the blinking "Time not set!
 Create no files!" text in the HeraldWindow instead of the current date/time.